elastest/elastest-device-emulator-service/docs/index.md

 services.

 The micro-services use [oneM2M](http://onem2m.org) for communication.
-Furthermore an Interworking Proxy (IPE) is used to transfer date from a non-oneM2M domain to oneM2M domain.
+Furthermore an Interworking Proxy (IPE) is used to transfer data from a non-oneM2M domain to oneM2M domain.
 The available micro-services supporting oneM2M in the present release of EDS are:
 * ZigBeeIPE : Provides simulated data from brightness, pressure, movement, humidity, temperature sensors.
-* MemsIPE : Provides simulate data from the accelerometer sensor containing values for x, y and z axes.
+* MemsIPE : Provides simulated data from the accelerometer sensor containing values for x, y and z components of acceleration.
 * FrontEnd : Provides a user interface to interact with MemsIPE and ZigBeeIPE.
-An GUI displays the data from micro-services.
+A user interface (UI) displays the data from micro-services.
-* rest_app : Provides an interaction UI using RESTful API.In order to use the facility of the service manager, its API is used.
+* rest_app : Provides an interaction UI using RESTful API.In order to use the facility of the EDS, its API is used.
 The API is based upon the latest (2.12) version of the Open Service Broker API.
-To this there are some specific ElasTest extensions added.
+To this end there are some specific ElasTest extensions added.

 EDS runs each micro-service in a docker container, the containers are linked